- UK cities fall dramatically by up to 68 places and out of top 100 global rankings

 “The comparative strength of the franc has contributed to Switzerland remaining as one of the most expensive countries surveyed in the world.
 Despite prices hardly rising in the previous year, Swiss cities dominate the top of the rankings,” said Steven Kilfedder, Production Manager, ECA International.

 Published by ECA, the world's leading provider of information, software and expertise for the management and assignment of employees around the world, the Cost of Living Survey compares a basket of like-for-like consumer goods and services commonly purchased by international assignees* in over 460 locations worldwide.
 The survey allows businesses to ensure that their employees’ spending power is maintained when they are sent on international assignments.
 ECA International has been conducting research into cost of living for over 45 years.

-ECA’s latest Cost of Living Survey indicates that Central London 132nd sits just above Addis Ababa, in Ethiopia, in the global rankings, and has now been overtaken by Rio de Janeiro (88th), Bangkok (116th) and Dublin (120th).
+Central London is now 132nd in the world, down from 65th last year, its lowest ever recorded since ECA first began publishing the Cost of Living rankings over 10 years ago.
+Central London sits just above Addis Ababa, in Ethiopia, in the global rankings, and has now been overtaken by Rio de Janeiro (88th), Bangkok (116th) and Dublin (120th).